newtoncw/unisgx/README.md

 - [UniSGX Authentication Service with Attestation](https://github.com/newtoncw/unisgx/tree/master/unisgx_auth_server_attestation): SGX local attestation is used to verify whether the UniSGX client process is running in the same platform as the server process.

+## License

-If you make nay use of this code for academic purpose, please cite the paper.
+Licenced under the GPL-3.0 License.
+If you make any use of this code for academic purpose, you must cite the papers.